 Chrome OS-based machines are going to be arriving mid next year from Acer and Samsung, and until then developers will make do with an unbranded 12-inch machine called Cr-48.

-So, whilst the idea of Chrome OS and its fully cloud computing experience is seemingly very modern, being drawn on the web and all, it is actually quite an old concept according to Eric Schmidt, CEO of the company.
+So, whilst the idea of Chrome OS and its full cloud computing experience is seemingly very modern, being drawn on the web and all, it is actually quite an old concept according to Eric Schmidt, CEO of the company.
 He closed today’s press event by taking to the stage and announcing “our instincts were right 20 years ago, but we didn’t have the tools or technology.”